svenwin/sprockets-almond/README.md

 ## What is AMD?

-The AMD format is a way of encapsulating JavaScript libraries, ensuring they have to explicitly require and export properties they use.
+The AMD format is a way of encapsulating JavaScript libraries, ensuring they have to explicitly define their dependencies.

 ## This library